sto3014/LRPureRAW/README.md

 # LRPureRAW

-# Features
+## Features
 Lightroom Classic plugin which add an export provider for DxO RureRAW.

-# Prerequsites
+## Requirements
 * DxO PureRAW must be installed

-# Installation
+## Installation
-Clone the LRPureRAW repository or download the zip archive from [GitHub](https://github.com/sto3014/LRPureRAW) Execute the install script for your operating system:
+* Download the zip archive for your operating system from [GitHub](https://github.com/sto3014/LRPureRAW/tree/main/target).
-* install.sh for Mac
-* install.bat for Windows

-The script extracts the corresponding zip archive (target/LRPureRAW1.0.0_mac.zip or target/LRPureRAW1.0.0_win.zip) into your user directory
+* Extract the archive into your home directory.
+* Restart Lightroom

+The plugin and preset are now available for your user.

-# Usage
+## Usage
 The basic workflow works roughly as follows:
 * Select one or more photos
 * Select File/Export…
 * Choose the PureRAW Original preset
 * Select Export

 The selected photos are exported and then retrieved in PureRAW.
-In PureRAW develop the photos by accepting the standard target (DxO subfolder).
-After the photos are processed export these back to Lightroom Classic.
+In PureRAW develop the photos.
+After the photos are processed, export them to Lightroom Classic.

 Only unprocessed DNG and RAW photos are sent to PureRAW.
 If you select other types as well, they are just ignored.